Critical Non-Abelian Vortex String and 2D N=2 Black Hole: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to A.~Litvinov and A.~Sidorenko for useful and stimulating discussions.
 The work of G.S. and A.Y. was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ''BASIS'', Grant No. 22-1-1-16.
 The work of E.I. was supported in part by U.S. Department of Energy Grant No. de-sc0011842.
 The work of A.M. was supported by the Basic Research Program of HSE University, A.M. is also grateful to BIMSA, where an essential contribution to this work has been done.
+The work of G. S. was also partly supported by the Gribov Scholarship for works in the field of theoretical physics.